tsubo164/turbine/README.md

 Turbine is a lightweight, high-performance scripting language designed for simplicity, clarity, and extensibility.
 It emphasizes ease of use while providing powerful features such as dynamic containers, flexible loops, and modularity.

+## Project Status

+Turbine is currently an early-stage experimental project.
+We welcome feedback, issue reports, and contributions from the community.
+Expect breaking changes and active development.

 ## Features

 - **Familiar, Markdown-like Syntax**